NEO-Research-Group/docker-101/README.md

 1. Identify the services you need: database, application server, web server, etc.
 2. Find or prepare a docker image for each service.
 3. Identify the files you need to store.
 4. Prepare a docker volume containing each logical set of files.
+In the case of files requiring special import (like databases), it is better create an empty volume and use the import procedure using the appropriate container.
 5. Prepare a `docker-compose.yml` file with the instructions to build the docker infrastructure.